OCHA-DAP/hdx-python-api/README.md

     if __name__ == '__main__':
         wrapper(main)

-The wrapper sets up both logging and HDX configuration, the latter being passed to your main function in the "configuration" argument above.
-You can override

 ### Setting up the Configuration

-The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called .hdxkey in the current user's home directory and a YAML collector configuration located at config/collector_configuration.yml which you must create.
-The collector configuration is used for any configuration specific to your collector.

 It is possible to pass configuration parameters in the wrapper call eg.